doc4d/docs/docs/FormObjects/properties_BackgroundAndBorder.md

 ### Custom style button, check box, or radio button

-The **Fill color** property is available with buttons, check boxes and radio buttons with the "Custom" style.
+When they have the "Custom" style, buttons, check boxes and radio buttons enable access to a **Fill color** property.
+In addition, custom style buttons must have the ["custom" Border Line Style](#border-line-style) to use the **Fill Color** property.
 Otherwise, the property is ignored.

-In addition, custom style buttons must have the ["custom" Border Line Style](#border-line-style) to use the **Fill color** property.
+This property allows you to assign a background color to the custom style button, check box, or radio button area.

 #### JSON Grammar